Corpus Christi Water Quality at a Glance

 • Biofilm control: Free chlorine is more effective at removing biofilm buildup in the distribution system

-• Distribution system maintenance: Helps maintain long-term water quality throughout the 1,600+ miles of water mains
+• Distribution system maintenance: Helps maintain long-term water quality throughout the extensive water main network

 • Nitrification prevention: Disrupts nitrification processes that can develop in chloramine-treated water systems